 I would gobble up three or four cookies and a glass of milk in no time.
 Mom used to make her cookies a lot smaller than I do.
-Mom used to make her cookies about the size of a 50 cent-piece, so one and a half of her cookies equals about one of mine!
-Still we exercised so much as kids (not intentionally, we just played hard back then and TV was still a novelty), so we were all skinny as rails and ate all the time!
+Mom’s cookies were about the size of a 50 cent-piece.
+So, one and a half of her cookies equals about one of mine!
+Still we exercised so much as kids.
+(Not intentionally, we just played hard back then and TV was still a novelty).
+We were all skinny as rails and ate all the time!

 I have no idea where she got the original recipe.
 She used to use a fundraiser cookbook from the Belleview, Washington, school district, circa 1950s a lot when she baked cookies.
 It was 11 inches tall but only about 3 or 4 inches wide with a blue cover.

 Many of the teachers, staff, even principals submitted cookie recipes for this book.
 You can tell it was printed on one of those old ditto machines common in that era.
 (Most of you probably have no idea what I’m talking about!)

 Anyway there is a recipe for Coconut Oatmeal Cookies in that book.
 But if that is the one my mom used, she made substantial changes to it.
 (Which was never typical of my mom.
 She usually followed a recipe to a T).

 It has most of the same ingredients but both white and brown sugar instead of just brown, and a significantly lower amount of oatmeal.
 That recipe also called for the recipe to be refrigerated and then sliced and baked.
 Mom never did that.
 So I have no idea when and where she found this recipe.